Download the kiwitrees software and other free enhancements for your kiwitrees pages.

 Instructions on upgrading from previous versions can be found on this FAQ page.

 If you have any issues, please use the support forum on this site.

 GedSplit is a useful program to split any GEDCOM file in a variety of ways.
 It is not part of kiwitrees, but is a useful tool to have.

 A typical use with kiwitrees would be to remove one or more complete branches from your tree.
-This can currently only be done externally using a tool such as GedSplit:
+This can only be done externally using a tool such as GedSplit:

 Download GedSplit.zip.
 Extract the GedSplit.exe file and save it to a convenient location on your PC.

 In kiwitrees Administration > Family trees > Manage family trees, select and run “Download”.
 This will give you a copy of all your family tree data as a GEDCOM file, zipped and downloaded to your desktop PC.